skiano/president/README.md

 #### The Rules

-_This describes the rules as implemented by this function.
-There are variations_
+_This describes the rules as implemented by this function only._

 * __Setup__
   * All cards are dealt to players (as evenly as possible)